harleycalvert/nvims/docs/DATABASE.md

 - `CONSTRAINT fk_building_parent FOREIGN KEY (delivery_location_id) REFERENCES delivery_locations (id) ON DELETE CASCADE`

 #### `rooms`

+Classrooms and other spaces within a building.
+Each room has a capacity, type (Classroom, Lab, Workshop, etc.), and active flag.
+Referenced by `class_slots` and `class_sessions` for double-booking prevention via exclusion constraints.

 | Column | Type | Null | Default | Key |
 |---|---|---|---|---|